Elexy101/Aleo-Usdt-faucet/README.md

 1. The supply issues owners tokens via the `faucet` function.
 2. A owner stake tokens via the `stake` function.
 3. A owner unstake tokens via the `unstake` function.
-4. A owner can borrow token to add to its amount
+4. A owner can `borrow` token to add to its amount
-5. A owner can transfer token -> USDT to a specific receiver and vice versa
+5. A owner can `transfer` token -> USDT to a specific receiver and vice versa
-6. A owner can swap token (DEFAULT token: USDT) to (token: DAI)
+6. A owner can `swap` token (DEFAULT token: ALEO) to (token: USDT)

 ## Bugs